Manukhurana97/DesignPattern/README.md

 1. <b>Single Responsibility :-</b> Class / Function must have only one objective. <br>
 2. <b>Open & Close Principle :-</b> Object must be open for enhancement, close for modification. <br>
 3. <b>Liskov Substitution :-</b> Class must be override by it subtype without changing its behaviour. <br>
-4. <b>Interface Segeration :-</b> Class should not depend on interface methord which they dont use.
+4. <b>Interface Generation :-</b> Class should not depend on interface method which they dont use.
 (Interface pollution).
 5. <b>Dependency Inversion :-</b> High level module should not depend on low level module, both should depend on abstraction. / Abstraction should depend on depend on details, rather details should depend on abstraction (interface)

 <br><br>